Information for providers

 Frequently asked questions for providers

 The First Lap voucher program provides $100 vouchers for parents, guardians and carers of children aged 3-6 years who are not enrolled in school to contribute towards the cost of swimming lessons.
-The program has been expanded for the 2021/22 financial year to include children in kindergarten in 2021 and children starting kindergarten in 2022, who missed out on vital water safety education during their pre-school years due to COVID-19 restrictions.

 Each eligible child will have access to one voucher valued up to $100 per financial year.
 First Lap vouchers can be redeemed at time of payment for a child’s swimming lessons with an approved First Lap Provider.